hallgren/eventsourcing/README.md

 * Event Store DB - `go get github.com/hallgren/eventsourcing/eventstore/esdb`
 * RAM Memory - part of the main module

-And one external.
+External event stores:

 * [DynamoDB](https://github.com/fd1az/dynamo-es) by [fd1az](https://github.com/fd1az)

 ### Custom event store

-If you want to store events in a database beside the already implemented event stores (`sql`, `bbolt`, `esdb` and `memory`) you can implement, or provide, another event store.
-It has to implement the `EventStore`  interface to support the eventsourcing.Repository.
+If you want to store events in a database beside the already implemented event stores you can implement, or provide, another event store.
+It has to implement the `core.EventStore` interface to support the eventsourcing.EventRepository.

 ```go
 type EventStore interface {